-C. CSHO's will verify the establishments covered by the survey assignment.
-The list of establishments covered by an employer as a whole is contained on the secondary page of the Public Sector Targeting Schedule.
-At the beginning of each inspection, the CSHO should review this list with the employer's management to ensure all active establishments are listed, identify any closed or inactive establishments, and determine which establishments are covered by the specific assignment.
+- A. CSHO's will complete a separate OSHA-1 for each establishment inspected under a public sector assignment as referenced in Section f.iii.C. below. - B. CSHO's will verify the establishments covered by the survey assignment.
+The list of designated establishments covered by a specific assignment is contained on the secondary page of the Public Sector Targeting Schedule.
+At the beginning of each inspection, the CSHO should review this list with the employer's management to ensure all active designated establishments are listed correctly and identify any closed or inactive establishments.

-NOTE: CSHOs are to use the Site Information Change Request form on the OSH Targeting System web page to communicate establishment or other public sector changes to PSIM.
+Note: CSHOs are to use the Site Information Change Request Form on the OSH Targeting System web page to communicate and relay establishment information, survey and establishment designations or other public sector changes to PSIM.

-D. CSHO's will ensure they enter the correct public sector establishment number (UI Number) on the OSHA-1 for each establishment inspected.
-UI Numbers contain 12 total digits.
-For public sector establishments, the UI Number will contain a 'P' in the last 5 digits (1234567-P2345).
-The correct 'P' number for each establishment is listed on the secondary page of the Public Sector Targeting Schedule.

-E. CSHO's will ensure they identify the employer correctly in the Ownership Block of the OSHA-1.
+- C. CSHO's will verify the employer's unemployment insurance (UI) number and ensure they enter the correct public sector establishment number (UI number) on the OSHA-1 for each establishment inspected.
+UI numbers contain 12 total letters or digits.
+For public sector establishments, the UI number will contain a 'P' or 'PS' in the last 5 spaces (1234567-P2345 or PS282).
+The correct 'P' or 'PS' number for each establishment is listed on the secondary page of the Public Sector Targeting Schedule.
+Any questions regarding a UI number will be directed to PSIM. - D. CSHO's will ensure they identify the employer correctly in the Ownership Block of the OSHA-1.
 Employers who are county or municipal employers will be identified as 'B. Local Government'.
-State employers will be identified as 'C. State Government'.

-F. There are no specific codes for public sector inspections to be entered on the OSHA-1 form under Strategic Plan Activities, National Emphasis Programs, Local Emphasis Programs or Local Initiatives.

-G. If the inspection process includes actions by the CSHO that qualify as program improvements, the CSHO will enter the appropriate code under the Hazards section of the Strategic Plan Activities block on the OSHA-1 form.
+State employers will be identified as 'C. State Government'. - E. There are no specific codes for public sector inspections to be entered on the OSHA-1 form under Strategic Plan Activities, National Emphasis Programs, Local Emphasis Programs or Local Initiatives. - F. If the inspection process includes actions by the CSHO that qualify as program improvements, the CSHO will enter the appropriate code under the Hazards section of the Strategic Plan Activities block on the OSHA-1 form.

 - iv.
 North Carolina Public Sector Database.
-The Public Sector Survey uses the ESC UI Database and the OSH Establishment Database as a basis to determine a list of all public sector employers (with 11 or more employees controlled by the employer as a whole).
-The UI Database is controlled and maintained by ESC and the information contained therein is not releasable by anyone without explicit authorization from ESC.
-PSIM and IT will periodically check for additions/removals of public sector employers from the database and make changes as required to conduct the survey.
-Compliance or CSB will forward to PSIM any differences found in NAICS Codes, addresses, or employer names per F.3.f.iii.C.
+The Public Sector Survey uses the DES UI Database and the OSH Establishment Database as a basis to determine a list of all public sector employers (with 11 or more employees controlled by the employer as a whole).
+The UI Database is controlled and maintained by DES and the information contained therein is not releasable by anyone without explicit authorization from DES.
+PSIM and RIT will periodically check for additions/removals of public sector employers from the database and make changes as required to conduct the survey.
+Compliance or CSB will forward to PSIM any differences found in NAICS Codes, addresses, or employer names per F.3.f.iii.B. above.

 PSIM has developed its own NC Public Sector (NCPS) Database for survey and inspection targeting purposes.
 The NCPS Database contains over 9,000 establishments and survey participants.
 It is updated as necessary by the PSIM Bureau.
-The information contained in this database is also not releasable to the general public due to the fact that the ESC UI Database is used as the basis for its content.
+The information contained in this database is also not releasable to the general public due to the fact that the DES UI Database is used as the basis for its content.